 The CPNM is the only place in California, and indeed the world, where the Tule elk and pronghorn antelope have been reintroduced into historic habitat.
 Limited hunts, previously held for both species, are now only available through the lottery process for Tule elk.
 The pronghorn antelope hunt has been canceled due to a dramatic decrease in numbers within the Monument.

 Elk are commonly found west of Soda Lake in the hilly areas of the northwest portion of the CPNM or on the adjacent private land.
 The Soda Lake San Diego Creek Road (Sprague Hill Road) can be used as a focal point for viewing elk.
-They are also found on the southwest flank of Caliente Mountain, near and below the cell phone tower and the FAA VORTAC site.
-These areas also have private lands adjacent to the east.
-Please respect private property!
-Public lands are accessed (during dry weather) from the Selby camping area via Caliente Ridge Road.
+They are also found on the southwest flank of Caliente Mountain, which can be accessed from the Selby campground area via Caliente Ridge Road.